LLNL/RAJA/docs/sphinx/tutorial.rst

 ---------------
 Gauss-Sidel
 ---------------
-In this example we revisit the equation solved by the Jacobi method and consider an alternative scheme, Gauss-Sidel.
+In this example we revisit the equation solved by the Jacobi method consider the Gausidel-Seidel scheme.